Student-centric advice and objective recommendations

 International Baccalaureate

 Unfortunately, as the IB program necessitates that one be enrolled in an IB class to take an IB exam, those who do not have IB courses available at their school will be unable to take such exams.
-However, keep in mind that taking IB classes is not necessary for getting into selective colleges or even studying abroad.
+However, keep in mind that taking IB classes is not necessary for getting into selective colleges or studying abroad.

 Taking whichever advanced classes are offered at your school is impressive, whether they are AP or honors.
 Still, if you happen to be dead set on taking IB courses in high school, we recommend searching for local IB World Schools.
 To do so, use this helpful “Find an IB World School” tool from the IB website itself.